cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/cross-team-collaboration.md

 That event will be published **across all Managed Controllers in the Workshop cluster** via the CloudBees CI Cloud Operations Center event router triggering everyones' **insurance-frontend-build-deploy** Pipelines to run.

-7. Now, once that change is committed, and the job with the `publishEvent` runs, everyone will see the open **PR** branch of their **insurance-frontend-build-deploy** job triggered by the `deploy-event` simple event.
+7. Now, once that change is committed, and the job with the `publishEvent` runs, everyone will see the open **PR** branch of their **insurance-frontend-build-deploy** job triggered by the `deploy-event` JSON event.

-Refer to the link to see a more complicated example using JSON with a more realistic payload [here](https://www.cloudbees.com/blog/how-to-improve-cross-team-collaboration-in-jenkins).
+Refer to the link to see another example using JSON with a more realistic payload [here](https://www.cloudbees.com/blog/how-to-improve-cross-team-collaboration-in-jenkins).